-The Bachelor of Arts program in drawing offers students a more generalized course of study and the opportunity to pursue a minor.
-The Bachelor of Fine Arts program in drawing is a pre-professional degree intended to prepare students for graduate study.
-Undergraduate admission does not require a portfolio submission, but all undergraduate fine art majors must pass a portfolio review at the end of the sophomore year of study to continue in the program.
+The Bachelor of Arts program in Studio Art offers students a more generalized course of study and the opportunity to pursue a minor.
+The Bachelor of Fine Arts program in Studio Art with a concentration in Drawing is a pre-professional degree intended to prepare students for graduate study.
+Undergraduate admission does not require a portfolio submission, but all undergraduate Studio Art majors must pass a portfolio review at the end of the sophomore year of study to continue in the program.

-The School of Art offers both the Master of Arts and Master of Fine Arts degrees in Drawing/Painting.
+The School of Art offers the Master of Arts degree in Studio Art and the Master of Fine Arts degree in Drawing.
 Working in close consultation with a major advisor, graduate students pursue a sequence of course work that encourages the development of an independent, critical approach to artistry in the discipline.
 Studio space on campus is available on a limited basis for full-time resident students.

 Professor Darice Polo coordinates the drawing program; adjunct faculty include Juli Friedmann, Kortney Niewierski, and Jennifer Collier.